Navy Yard: Where DC Comes to Play

 New Logo.

 The new name was the easy part—it's what everyone already said.
 The harder challenge was designing an identity that could carry the energy, diversity, and ambition of the neighborhood.
 The Navy Yard wordmark is confident and contemporary, built to hold its own on street banners, social feeds, and signage across the district.
+Our new logo draws on inspiration from archival planning docs, dating back to the 1800s, when the area was still used as a naval base.

 Typography